hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/055_Source_and_Sink_Connectors/_index.md

-In an [earlier section](Build_Your_Computation_Pipeline) we briefly listed the resources you can use as sources and sinks of a Jet job's data and where they fit in the general outline of a p.
+In an [earlier section](../Build_Your_Computation_Pipeline) we briefly listed the resources you can use as sources and sinks of a Jet job's data and where they fit in the general outline of a pipeline.
 Now let's revisit this topic in more detail.

 Jet accesses data sources and sinks via its _connectors_.
 They are a